alhydrym7/EVC/README.md

   4. Gaussian Blur: Applies Gaussian blur to the image.
   5. Edge Detection: Performs edge detection on the image.
   6. Smoothing: Applies a median blur to the image.

     To apply a filter, click on the respective button after selecting or capturing an image.
 The processed image will be displayed in the application window.

-# Acknowledgments
-    This application utilizes the capabilities of OpenCV, tkinter, and PIL libraries to provide an interactive image processing experience.